sachin88608/uk_flood_project/README.md

 4. "Pipeline completed successfully!"

 STEPS for part 1 - **Pull the data from an API and store in the Qdrant via Docker**
-1. Run the docker desktop
+1. Run the docker desktop - run the image as well.
 2. Run this command on the cmd : docker run -d -p 6333:6333 -p 6334:6334 --name qdrant qdrant/qdrant
 3. Run python main.py